hidekatsu-izuno/nuxt-history-state/README.md

 A action type that caused a navigation.

-- new: When a new page is opened.
+- navigate: When a new page is navigated.
 - reload: When a page is reloaded.
 - push: When a pushState is called.
 - forward: When a forward navigation is occurred.
 - back: When a back navigation is occurred.
+- invalid: When a history stata is invalid.

+This method always returns 'navigate' on server.

 #### page

 A current page number (an integer beginning with 0).

+This method always returns 0 on server.

 #### data

 A backup data.

+This method always returns null on server.

 #### length

 A history length.

+This method cannot use on server.

 #### getItem(page)

 You can get a location and data of the specified page number.

+This method cannot use on server.

 #### getItems()

 You can get a list of item.

+This method cannot use on server.

 #### findBackPosition(location)

 You can get the relative position of the first matched history, searching backward starting at the current page.
 If a history state is not found, this method will return null.

+This method cannot use on server.

 ```javascript
 const delta = this.$historyState.findBackPosition({